 We have also connected our heat pad mat to a plug with surge protection, this ensures any electrical surges don’t damage the heat pad mat.
 It’s also vital to make sure you have a smoke alarm in any room where you have a heat pad mat as this could be an early warning should there be an issue with the heat pad mat.

-Why do African Pygmy Hedgehogs hibernate when they are pets?
+Why do hedgehogs hibernate when they are pets?

-Hibernation can be fatal to African Pygmy Hedgehogs and because they are natively from a warmer climate, cold weather can be a serious issue to their wellbeing.
+Hibernation can be fatal to pet hedgehogs and because they are natively from a warmer climate, cold weather can be a serious issue to their wellbeing.

-Evolving in the north Africa pygmy hedgehogs survive warmer drier climates using their the ability to build up enough reserves to deal with any cold snaps.
+Evolving in the north Africa, these hedgehogs survive warmer drier climates using their the ability to build up enough reserves to deal with any cold snaps.
 They are not used to the colder weather experienced outside these countries especially in many countries where they are kept as pets.

 In the winter where we live, the temperature can drop below freezing outside with the resultant temperature inside our house falling to around 64.5F (18C).